1989Ryan/paragon/README.md

 ```
 @InProceedings{zhao2023paragon,
     author    = {Zhao, Zirui and Lee, Wee Sun and Hsu, David},
-    title     = {Differentiable Parsing and Visual Grounding of Human Language Instructions for Object Placement},
+    title     = {Differentiable Parsing and Visual Grounding of Natural Language Instructions for Object Placement},
     booktitle = {Proceedings of the IEEE International Conference on Robotics and Automation},
     year      = {2023}
 }